krishna1330/EMS-Frontend/README.md

 # Event-Management-Systems
-this project is for Event systems
+this project is for Event system